 - name: Sign artifacts

-uses: sigstore/cosign-action@v3
+uses: sigstore/cosign-installer@v3

 Infrastructure as Code Security